NoHRReasoner/NoHR/nohr-benchmark-lightweight/README.md

 NoHR Lightweight Benchmark allows the realization of pinpoint benchmarks on specific functionality for the NoHR Reasoner.

+The folder "workbench" contains scripts for automated benchmarking of the NoHR reasoner using the LUBM and LIPI datasets.
+It is used to evaluate and compare resoning using NoHR 3.0 (where all the facts are provided as owl assertions or rules) and NoHR 4.0 (that supports database integration, in order to provide facts in a more optimal way).

 ## Requirements

 Requires a java environment (1.8^), XSB and Konclude.